Aviost111/final_proj/README.md

 - Use the pre-trained model to predict the class of al-Mahdiyah images and analyze the classification consistency.
 - Apply Grad-CAM to visualize the regions of the al-Mahdiyah images that the model focuses on when making its predictions.
 - Draw conclusions about the model's reliance on specific image features.

+### 06. Three Class Model Training and Analysis

+**Notebook**: `06_Three_Class_Model_Training_and_Analysis.ipynb`

+**Description**:
+In this notebook, we extend our previous work by training a convolutional neural network (CNN) to classify coins from three mints: `al-Mansuriyah`, `Misr`, and `al-Mahdiyah`.
+We analyze the model's performance and conduct various experiments to understand the importance of different coin regions in classification.

+**Key Steps**:

+- Organize and preprocess images from the three classes.
+- Split the dataset into training, validation, and test sets.
+- Define and compile a CNN model.
+- Train the model on the three-class dataset.
+- Evaluate the model's performance on the test set.
+- Apply Grad-CAM to visualize important regions in the images.
+- Modify images by masking specific regions and evaluate the model.
+- Use Grad-CAM on modified images to understand feature importance.

 ---